-As of October 2019, data is presented as of July 2018 and onwards based on a reduced sample.
-The sample was 14,750 due to quality deficiencies in data from the external provider that managed half of the sample.
-As of January 2020, the LFS sample consists of 16,700 people.
-Ahead of the second quarter, the sample is further enlarged and as of April it consists of 18,200 people.
-The supplementary sample will be phased out as of the third quarter of 2020.
+As of October 2019, data was presented as of July 2018 and onwards based on a reduced sample.
+At the time, the sample numbered 14,750 due to quality deficiencies in data from the external provider that managed half of the sample.
+As of January 2020, the LFS sample consisted of 16,700 people.
+Ahead of the second quarter of 2020, the sample was further enlarged and as of April 2020 it consisted of 18,200 people.
+The supplementary sample was phased out as of the third quarter of 2020.
 The reduced sample makes it more difficult to compare change estimations between years.